Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Related Work

+The HCI community has developed a large body of work in interactive systems for data visualization and exploration \cite{kucher2015text, hearst2009search, jones1999graphical, cutting2017scatter}.
+However, in the context of qualitative analysis, existing systems are either primarily designed to assist with the analysis phase, or are incapable of scalable search to large corpora. \textit{Teleoscope} focuses on capturing and visualizing the exploratory \textit{process} ~\cite{hearst2013sewing, li2023thinking} involved in data curation, an area referred to as \textit{provenance} tracking in systems and visualization literature ~\cite{xu2020survey, yuan2021survey}. \textit{Teleoscope's} focus on visualizing provenance stems from a desire to make data curation reproducible and explainable ~\cite{yang2019unremarkable, silva2007provenance, arrieta2020explainable} to help with the process of analysis, publication, and review.
+In contrast, many topic model visualizations choose instead to directly visualize the underlying document clusters, the \textit{result} of clustering~\cite{nikolenko2017topic, rudiger2022topic}.

-Beyond simply keeping an undo/redo history, researchers are very interested in creating reproducible and explainable results~\cite{silva2007provenance, xu2020survey}.
-This helps during the process of analysis, publication, and review.
-For Teleoscope, keeping track of the provenance of an ML result means tracking the inputs and user-selected data processing elements in a chained workflow.
+To make sense of qualitative data, it is important to not only answer the question of \emph{``What are the results?''} but also \emph{``How did we get here?''}.
+This can be achieved by creating a visual trace or history of user interactions with the data.
+In \textit{Teleoscope}, keeping track of the provenance of a thematic schema involves tracking the inputs and user-selected data processing elements in a chained workflow.
 The user is engaged in a process of data wrangling for sense-making~\cite{bors2019capturing, badi2006recognizing}, i.e., \textit{exploration}, \textit{annotation} and \textit{curation} of data~\cite{munzner2014visualization}.
-In \textit{Trrack}~\cite{cutler2020}, Cutler et al. demonstrate a library for tracking branching histories for actions on web-based visualizations.
+In \textit{Trrack}~\cite{cutler2020}, Cutler et al. demonstrate a library for tracking branching histories for actions on web-based visualizations \cite{yuan2021survey}.
 This is a maximal approach for provenance, where every action is tracked and is reproducible.
-Histories can be linear, branching, or networked, allowing for both high-scale overviews and detail-on-demand approaches~\cite{yuan2021survey}.

-Although our Teleoscope system does record every user action in a comprehensive history system, we hide most of that history from the user.
-Instead, we rely on the user creating small, comprehensible workflows that they commit to via grouping and connecting in a workflow graph.
-In Xu et. al's taxonomy of topic model approaches~\cite{xu2020survey}, we are modeling coupled user and application state via an entity graph using semantic interactive visual analysis.
+Although \textit{Teleoscope} logs every user action in its history system, most of this is hidden from the user.
+Instead, we present a sparse, non-linear canvas interface where individual documents, groupings, and schemas can be directly manipulated by the user to foster a sense of spontaneous and serendipitous sense-making in the data curation process for qualitative researchers.
+This allows users to create iterative, comprehensible workflows that they commit to by grouping and connecting elements in a workflow graph.
+In Xu et al.'s taxonomy of topic model approaches \cite{xu2020survey}, we are modeling coupled user and application state via an entity graph using semantic interactive visual analysis.
+This approach also has historical roots in search and information seeking interfaces, such as the Yahoo Pipes system \cite{pruett2007yahoo} and the work of Endert et al. on user-generated spatializations of text documents \cite{endert2012semantics}.